openshift-cs/devcenter/README.md

 ### Live Previews with Rake

-To get started using Rake, run `rake setup` inside the project's `lib` folder:
+This project uses Rake to assist with various development tasks.
+Run `rake setup` inside the project's `lib` folder to get started:

 ```bash
 $ cd lib